 Here are some general guidelines for images from our design team.

-- Larger is better because the image will be scaled down.
+• Larger is better because the image may be scaled down.

 If you're looking for general information to post images that render beautifully on every platform, please use the following specifications.